RESTORATIVE JUSTICE EDUCATION

 By teaching the principles and practices of restorative justice to educators, school staff and school boards, superintendents, and social workers, as well as parents and students, they are able to train others in their various communities.

-Peruse our roster of trainings below.
+Please peruse our roster of trainings below.

 RJEd Trainings